apptainer/singularity-userdocs/cloud_library.rst

     	library://emmeff/default/centos7-python36
     		Tags: 1.0

-Notice there are different tags for the same container...
+Notice there are different tags for the same container.

 .. _remote_builder: